-To comply with the "Regulation Governing Fluoridation of Community Water Supplies", MS0620002 is required to report certain results pertaining to fluoridation of our water system.
-The number of months in the previous calendar year in which average fluoride sample results were within the optimal range of 0.6-1.2 ppm was 10.
-The percentage of fluoride samples collected in the previous calendar year was within the optimal range of 0.6-1.2 ppm was 98%.
+To comply with the "Regulation Governing Fluoridation of Community Water Supplies", is required to report certain results pertaining to fluoridation of our water system.
+The number of months in the previous calendar year in which average fluoride sample results were within the optimal range of 0.6 - 1.2 parts per million (ppm) was 10.
+The percentage of fluoride samples collected in the previous calendar year that was within the optimal range of 0.6 - 1.2 ppm was 96%.
+The number of months samples were collected and analyzed in the previous calendar year was 10.